adam-bartholomew/office-quote-bot/Readme.md

     5. A line beginnning with the character defined in the comment_char property will be ignored and not be imported.
     6. If no extra properties are provided then default values will be used.

-    The following example will add the quote "Et tu Brute." with the properties of [source] and [used] equal to "Gaius Julius Caesar" and 1:
+    The following example will add the quote "Et tu, Brute." with the properties of [source] and [used] equal to "Gaius Julius Caesar" and 1:
-        Et tu Brute.:{'source': 'Gaius Julius Caesar', 'used': 1}
+        Et tu, Brute.:{'source': 'Gaius Julius Caesar', 'used': 1}

 #### XML
     1. The xml tag <quote> is required.